circularvortex/testme/sites/all/modules/fb/README.txt

 - Create an application on Facebook, currently at http://www.facebook.com/developers/editapp.php?new.
 Fill in the minimum required to get an apikey and secret.
-If supporting canvas pages, get a canvas name, too.
+If supporting canvas pages, specify a canvas name, too.
+You may ignore other settings for now.

 - Go to Administer >> Site Building >> Facebook Applications and click the Add Applicaiton tab.
-Use the apikey and secret that Facebook has shown you.
-If you have any trouble with the other fields, use Facebook's documentation to figure it out.
+Use the app id, apikey and secret that Facebook has shown you.
+Hopefully other settings will be self-explanitory.
 When you submit your changes, Drupal for Facebook will automatically set the callback URL and some other properties which help it work properly.